 - A guide on how to hold a peace party for your community – Download PDF

-- A pocket-sized booklet to give to all those attending your Remembrance event, including a special prayer written by the Archbishop of Canterbury
+- A pocket-sized booklet called ‘Silence’ to give to all those attending your Remembrance event available to order here.

 - Hear My Cry is a book of reflections, Bible verses and stories from World War 1.
 You can get your copy, or some for your event, here.

-- Free lesson plans are available for school teachers at both primary and secondary levels
+- Free lesson plans are available from Bible Society for school teachers at both primary and secondary levels

 - The Lifewords’ WW1 Gospel